73% of couples choose to engage a Civil (non religious) Marriage Celebrant for their marriage ceremony?

 Community Service Announcement for the 🌈 LGBTQI Community:

 All celebrants who chose to transfer are legally required to have the words “Religious Celebrant” on all their marketing and advertising so LGBTQI folk will know that there is a strong possibility that they could be turned away.
-This group of celebrants is also exempt from the discrimination act.
-All other civil celebrants (Category C) must have the words “Marriage Celebrant” on their marketing and advertising and can not pick and choose their couples based on gender – cause that’s discrimination!
-Category D is only open to those celebrants who were registered with the Attorney General’s Department at the time of the change of law and all newly appointed celebrants will go straight into Category C – Civil Marriage Celebrants.
+This group of celebrants is also exempt from the Discrimination Act.
+All other civil celebrants (Category C) must have the words “Marriage Celebrant” on their marketing and advertising and can not pick and choose their couples based on gender or lifestyle – ’cause that’s discrimination!
+Category D was only open to those celebrants who were registered with the Attorney General’s Department at the time of the change of law and all newly appointed celebrants will go straight into Category C – Marriage Celebrants.

 Now, I’m not here to judge – so in this list, there is someone for everyone.

-The following fabulous celebrants are Civil Marriage Celebrants and are LGBTQI friendly:
+The following fabulous celebrants are Marriage Celebrants and are LGBTQI friendly: